 Standard rules of etiquette apply in the classroom.
 You are to give full attention to anyone speaking, whether myself or a fellow student.
 Turn off (or put on vibrate) your cell phone.
 Do not answer your cell phone in class.
-No MP3 players or iPods.
+No MP3 players or iPods or earbuds.
 No texting.
 If you bring in a laptop, you are to be taking notes, not surfing the internet.
 Be on time for class.
-If you are late or have to leave early, enter and exit as quietly as possible.
-Videography/photography is NOT permitted as it may violate the privacy of your classmates.
+If you late or have to leave early, enter and exit as quietly possible. are as Videography/photography/recording are NOT permitted as use may violate the privacy of your classmates.
 You are to behave so as not to be a distraction to me or to your fellow students.
 Those students who repeatedly break these rules will be asked to leave the classroom (this includes chronic lateness).